MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/roles-and-responsibilities.md

 Some roles, like specific workload business owners, might not exist in your Cloud Strategy function currently, but the function should be able to identify the right team members to take on the role for the project.

-## Cloud adoption roles
+## Cloud adoption function roles

-During the migration, most of your technical execution comes from the [Cloud Adoption Function](/azure/cloud-adoption-framework/organize/cloud-adoption).
+During the migration, most of your technical execution comes from the [cloud adoption function](/azure/cloud-adoption-framework/organize/cloud-adoption).
 From this function, you should plan to have the roles that are described in the following table:

 | Role | Responsibilities |
 | --- | --- |